-A flash lidar also known as a ToF camera sensor on a drone or ground based system has many powerful uses.
+A flash lidar also known as a ToF camera sensor on a drone or ground based system has numerous powerful uses.

-Drones are making a huge impact in many sectors and you can read more in this article on the best uses for drones.
+Drones are making a huge impact in multiple sectors and you can read more in this article on the best uses for drones.
 The real benefits of drones is when the various sensors are mounted to create new solutions.

 What is Flash Lidar ToF Camera Technology – Answered

 Time-of-Flight flash lidar 3D camera sensor technology is still relatively young so there is still a huge amount of innovation to come.

 Time of Flight (ToF) is a highly accurate distance mapping and 3D imaging technology.
 Time-of-Flight 3D depth sensors emit a very short infrared light pulse and each pixel of the camera sensor measures the return time.

 Flash lidar Time-of-Flight cameras have a huge advantage over other technologies, as it is able to measure the distances within a complete scene in a single shot.